gilcu2/url_shortener/README.md

 ## Requirements

-- java11
+- java17
 - sbt
-  Before other steps:
+- docker-compose

+Before test or run:

-  docker-compose up # For start redis
+docker-compose up # For start redis in one terminal

 ## Test

+In other terminal:

 sbt test

 ## Run

+In one terminal:

-sbt run # In one terminal
+sbt run

+In other terminal:

-bin/post_url.sh http://example.com/lalala  # Get shortened url
+bin/post_url.sh http://example.com/lalala  # Get the short url printed out
-bin/get_original.sh \<shortened url>
+bin/get_original.sh \<short url>  # Print the original

 ## Proposal